datastax/vault-plugin-secrets-datastax-astra/README.md

  - [Golang](https://go.dev/doc/install) must be installed.

- - You must have an Astra Account
+ - You must have an Astra Account.

  - You must have admin access to an Astra organization .